adriangb/scikeras/docs/source/quickstart.rst

 Grid search
 -----------

-Another advantage of skorch is that you can perform an sklearn :class:`~sklearn.model_selection.GridSearchCV` or :class:`~sklearn.model_selection.RandomizedSearchCV`:
+Another advantage of SciKeras is that you can perform an sklearn :class:`~sklearn.model_selection.GridSearchCV` or :class:`~sklearn.model_selection.RandomizedSearchCV`: